atamborrino/dotfiles/README.md

+# My dotfiles

-My dotfiles forked from Mathias Bynens dotfiles.
+Forked from Mathias Bynens _legendary_ dotfiles for OSX.

 Work in progress ...